 - 1 teaspoon ground paprika

-- Line a baking sheet with parchment paper, and set aside.
+- Preheat oven to 425F.
+Line a baking sheet with parchment paper, and set aside.

-- Bake for 20 to 25 minutes, until golden brown, flipping once halfway through.
+- Place the fish sticks onto the baking sheet, spacing them about an inch apart, and bake for 20 minutes, until golden brown, flipping once halfway through.